DominicSimpson/themontyhallproblem/README.md

 const noSwitchAndLose = () => {
   body.hidden is equal to true;
-  NoSwitchAndLose hidden is revealed (equal to false): "You Lost - since you didn't switch, your chances of winning were only 33%.
+  noSwitchAndLoseChoice hidden is revealed (equal to false): "You Lost - since you didn't switch, your chances of winning were only 33%.
   			Play again to redefine your luck.";
 }
 ```